altMITgcm/MITgcm/doc/contributing.rst

     % git clone https://github.com/user_name/MITgcm.git

-2. Move into your local clone directory (cd MITgcm6) and and set up a remote that points to the original:
+2. Move into your local clone directory (cd MITgcm) and and set up a remote that points to the original:

 ::